-3.4.10 Black Shoot
+3.4.10 Black Soot(Ink)

-Toner is a powder mixture that is used in laser printer and photo copier.
+Soot includes the fine black particles, chiefly composed of carbon, produced by incomplete combustion of coal, oil, wood, or other fuels.
+Soot can consist of acids, chemicals, metals, soils, and dust.
+We have used ink powder, which is the mixture that is used in laser printer and photo copier.
 These are mostly granulated plastic, mixed with carbon powder and iron oxide.
 Nowadays tonner have developed containing poly propylene, fumed silica and various mineral for triboelectrification.
 The specific polymer used varies by manufacturer but can be a styrene acrylate copolymer a polyester resin, a styrene butadiene copolymer, or a few other special polymers.
 Toner formulations vary from manufacturer to manufacturer and even from machine to machine.
 In typical formulation granule size and melting point vary the most.
 Originally the particle size of the toner averaged 14 to 16 micrometer or greater.
 To improve image resolution, particle size was reduced, eventually reaching about 8 - 10 micrometer for 600 dots per inch resolution.
 Further reduction in particle size producing further improvement in resolution are being developed through the application of new technologies such as Emulsion Aggregation.
+[13]

-Figure 3.10: Black Shoot
+Figure 3.10: Black Soot(Ink)